gvwilson/thirdbit/fiction/voyage/index.md

 Saarumevi.
 If the roads were blocked, and ships could not sail, then Jalkelainen's army---all eighteen hundred of them---would travel underground.

-The story of Dark March is too well known to be recounted here<sup>See for example the third volume of Lemmuelen's *[Exploits of the Valorous of Jalkelainen](#exploits)*, or Maatenala and Urgo-Aedie's *[Five Dark Weeks](#five-dark-weeks)* for a less scholarly, but eminently more readable, account.</sup>: cave-ins, vapors, toothed worms, flash floods, wingless bats, suspicious grandmothers, a seam of pure gold as thick as a man's two legs, a mad hermit who may or may not have been Uws, or Uws's son, or perhaps just someone who liked to hoot… Of the eighteen hundred who started, only twelve hundred
+The story of Dark March is too well known to be recounted here<span class="sidenote">See for example the third volume of Lemmuelen's *[Exploits of the Valorous of Jalkelainen](#exploits)*, or Maatenala and Urgo-Aedie's *[Five Dark Weeks](#five-dark-weeks)* for a less scholarly, but eminently more readable, account.</span>: cave-ins, vapors, toothed worms, flash floods, wingless bats, suspicious grandmothers, a seam of pure gold as thick as a man's two legs, a mad hermit who may or may not have been Uws, or Uws's son, or perhaps just someone who liked to hoot… Of the eighteen hundred who started, only twelve hundred